NFL exploring options for media properites, including stake sale - WSJ

 The NFL did not immediately respond to a Reuters request for comment.

-The report comes months after the NFL signed long-term deals with media behemoths Amazon.com Inc (AMZN.O), Walt Disney Co's (DIS.N) ESPN, ABC Network and others. read more
+The report comes months after the NFL signed long-term deals with media behemoths Amazon.com Inc, Walt Disney Co’s ESPN, ABC Network and others.

 Sports has remained one of the biggest attractions for live viewing even as U.S. audiences are cutting pay-TV subscriptions and migrating to streaming services.